Xilinx/data-analytics/xql6/README.md

 This README file contains the following sections:
   1. OVERVIEW
   2. DESIGN FILE HIERARCHY
+  3. SOFTWARE AND SYSTEM REQUIREMENTS
-  3. COMPILATION AND EXECUTION
+  4. COMPILATION AND EXECUTION

 ## 1. OVERVIEW
 XQL6 is an FPGA accelerated implementation of Query-6 from the TPC-H benchmarks for PostgreSQL 9.6.
 It has a host component which extends Postgres via a C-UDF (C - User Defined Function), and an FPGA component that accelerates scan + aggregate of Query-6.
 This project is presented as a technology demo for end-to-end database acceleration.